Tehforsch/diman/README.md

 fast_enough(Length::kilometers(100.0), Time::hours(0.3));
 ```

-This will define the `Quantity` type and implement all the required traits and methods.
-Here, `def` defines Quantities, which are concrete types, `unit` defines units, which are methods on the corresponding quantities and `constant` defines constants.
-The macro also accepts more complex definitions such as `def EnergyRatePerVolume = (Energy / Time) / Volume`.
+Here, `dimension` defines Quantities, which are concrete types, `unit` defines units, which are methods on the corresponding quantities and `constant` defines constants.
+Dimensions without a right hand side are base dimensions (such as length, time, mass, temperature, ... in the SI system of units), whereas dimensions with a right hand side are derived dimensions.
+The same thing holds for units - every unit is either a base unit for a given base dimension (denoted by the `#[base(...)]` attribute), or derived from base units and other derived units.
+Base units have the special property that the internal representation of the quantity will be in terms of the base unit (for example, a stored value `1.0` for a quantity with a `Length` dimension corresponds to `meter` in the above definitions).
+Other than this, there are no differences between base dimensions and dimensions or base units and units and they can be treated equally in user code.
+The macro also accepts more complex expressions such as `dimension Energy = Mass (Length / Time)^2`.
 The definitions do not have to be in any specific order.

 ## The Quantity type